joanne burns, apparently (Giramondo 2019)

 The question arises: who is ‘you’ in this poem?
 It could be the poet as well as any reader who steps into the frame.
 After all, the person wielding the planchette is receiving a message rather than creating it.

 Reading the poem – and any of these poems – isn’t a labour of explication as those paragraphs might suggest.
 Some of joanne burns poems remain partly or completely opaque to me, which I guess is inevitable with poems that involve so much compression and indirection, but others, like this one, hit a spark.
 I can’t account for it, but quite apart from everything else I’ve said about it, it made me laugh.

-apparently is the 31st book I’ve read for the 2019 Australian Women Writers Challenge.
+apparently is the thirty-second book I’ve read for the 2019 Australian Women Writers Challenge.
 I gratefully acknowledge that I received a complimentary copy from Giramondo Publishing.

 * Having raise the possibility, I had to have a go: